archerindigo/dht22_logger/README.md

 # dht22_logger
-Logging room temperature and humidity and visualize on ThingSpeak
+Logging room temperature and humidity with DHT22.
+Cloud logging and visualization on ThingSpeak.